Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 • You can justify DBU-based pricing with ROI (417%+ over 3 years)

-Real-world example: A fintech startup I consulted for reduced their data pipeline development time by 70% after migrating to Databricks.
-They consolidated five separate tools (Airflow, Spark, MLflow, Jupyter, and a proprietary feature store) into a single platform.
+Real-world example: A fintech startup cut data-pipeline development time by 70% after consolidating five tools (Airflow, Spark, MLflow, Jupyter, a proprietary feature store) onto Databricks.

 Choose Power BI If: